-The compassionate Palatine child custody lawyers at Delaney Heckman clearly understand these needs.
+The compassionate Palatine child custody lawyers at Andrea Heckman Law clearly understand these needs.
 Most of the people on our professional team have children, and many of these families are blended families.
 So, we are in touch with the emotional and financial needs these families have on an ongoing basis, and we are here to provide long-lasting and cost-effective solutions.

 Illinois family law, like the families themselves, has changed a lot in 200 years.
 Around the time George Ela built that first log cabin, women had almost no legal rights, whether they were married or divorced.
 Over the years, the pendulum swung completely in the opposite direction.
 In 2016, Illinois lawmakers passed a co-parenting law.
 This law presumes that children benefit most if they consistently spend meaningful time with both parents.

 That mindset is substantially different from the old joint custody law.
 Back then, children “lived” with one parent and “visited” the other one.
 The child custody factors listed in Illinois law have changed accordingly.
 Some noteworthy ones include: